xwmx/nb/README.md

 `nb browse` depends on [`ncat`](https://nmap.org/ncat/) and [`pandoc`](https://pandoc.org/).
-When only `pandoc` is available, the current note will be rendered and
+When only `pandoc` is available, the current note is rendered and
 <a href="#-linking">[[wiki-style links]]</a>
 go to unrendered, original files.
 If only `ncat` is available, files in plain text formats are rendered with the original markup unconverted.